 - Cooked elbow macaroni, drain, and set aside.

-- Cook oil, ground beef, onion, green pepper, and garlic in a fry pan on medium heat until beef is browned.
-Drain fat and then add worcestershire sauce and salt and pepper.
+- Cook oil, ground beef, onion, green pepper, and garlic in a pan on medium heat until beef is browned.
+Drain fat and then add Worcestershire sauce and salt and pepper.

 - Add your cooked noodles to your pan with cooked beef and vegetables.

-- Drain water from diced tomato then add dried tomatoes and tomato sauce to your pan.
+- Drain water from diced tomato then add the diced tomatoes and tomato sauce to your pan.
 Allow to heat for 3-4 minutes.